HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/webauthn.md

 ## Procedure

-1. Create a JSON file using text/code app such as VSCode, notepad, notepad++, etc.
+1. Create a JSON file using text/code app such as VS Code, Notepad, Notepad++, etc.
-2. Copy the JSON object named `webAuthnActive` to the JSON file.
+2. Copy the JSON object named `webauthn` to the JSON file.

     ```json
     {
-        "webAuthnActive": true,
         "webauthn": {
             "attestation": "direct",
             "rpName": "Keep RP",